FarmBot-Docs/farmbot-genesis/v1.3/Extras/bom/plates-and-brackets.md

 ---
 title: "Plates and Brackets"
 slug: "plates-and-brackets"
-excerpt: "Tech specs for the aluminum plates and brackets in FarmBot Genesis.
+description: "Tech specs for the aluminum plates and brackets in FarmBot Genesis.
 Visit [our shop](http://shop.farm.bot) to purchase parts."
 ---

 * toc